CliffSearch: Structured Agentic Evolution for Scientific Algorithm Discovery

 Framework

-Core loop, agent roles, runtime orchestration, and island migration mechanism.
+Core loop, runtime harness, agent roles, runtime orchestration, and island migration mechanism.

 Agents Prompts